-Brett Hull scored two goals and added an assist, on Nov.
+Brett Hull scored two goals and added an assist on Nov.
 14, 1998, to lead the way in the Dallas Stars’ 3-1 road win at the Boston Bruins.
 With the big performance, he became the 53rd player in NHL history to score 1,000 points in his career.

-He made history by joining Bobby Hull in the 1,000-point club to become the first-ever father-son duo to each score 1,000 points in their careers.
+He made history by joining Bobby Hull in the 1,000-point club to become the first-ever father-son duo to score 1,000 points in their careers.
 Brett retired in 2005 with 741 goals and 1,391 points, outscoring his Hall of Fame dad by 131 goals and 221 points.

 Hull was far from the only all-time great to reach a major milestone on this date, starting on Nov.
 14, 1957, with Ted Lindsay scoring the 325th goal of his career in the Chicago Blackhawks’ 5-2 loss to the Bruins.
 At the time, this put him in third place on the all-time goal-scoring list, behind Maurice Richard and his former linemate, Gordie Howe.

-Joe Nieuwendyk scored his 230th NHL career goal, on Nov.
-14, 1992, making him the Flames’ all-time leading goal scorer, in a 5-3 win at the Tampa Bay Lightning.
+Joe Nieuwendyk scored his 230th NHL career goal on Nov.
+14, 1992, making him the Flames’ all-time leading goal scorer in a 5-3 win at the Tampa Bay Lightning.
 He scored 314 goals for the Flames before being traded to the Stars in 1995.
-They are still the third-most in team history trailing Theron Fleury and Jarome Iginla, who was sent to Calgary in that 1995 trade with Dallas.
+They are still the third-most in team history, trailing Theron Fleury and Jarome Iginla, who was sent to Calgary in that 1995 trade with Dallas.

 On Nov.
 14, 1996, Ed Olczyk scored his 300th career goal and 700th career point in the Kings’ 4-1 win over the visiting Toronto Maple Leafs.
 He retired with 342 goals and 794 points, the 19th most in league history by an American-born player.

-Exactly one year later, on Nov.
+One year later, on Nov.
 14, 1997, Dave Gagner scored his 300th career NHL goal as the Florida Panthers lost 5-2 to the visiting Philadelphia Flyers.
 He finished his 15-season career with 318 total goals for six different teams.

 A Big Date for Cheevers

-Bruins goaltender Gerry Cheevers started a historic streak, on Nov.
+Bruins goaltender Gerry Cheevers started a historic streak on Nov.
 14, 1971, with an 11-2 win over the Kings.
 He made 29 saves to begin an NHL-record 32-game unbeaten streak which saw him go 24-0-8.
 Orr scored his second career hat trick and three assists while Phil Esposito added two goals and three assists.